Last Updated on May 17, 2022 by Thalia

 So I gave up.
 Maybe a little too easily.

 Then the conversation with my friend about the modelling agency came up.
-I then set my sights on becoming a model agent.
+So I set my sights on becoming a model agent.
 And I actually found myself getting excited about the prospect.

 I emailed around 10 agencies in London asking if they were currently offering internships.
 I got interviews at 4 agencies and was offered a 3-month internship on the spot during one of them.